 Interested in a tour of my game room?
 If so, then sit back and watch the following clip (go to YouTube if you want to watch it in HD).
 Music courtesy of Koji Kondo.

-My game room was featured on Danny Choo's popular Culture Japan site some time ago.
+In 2009, my game room was featured on Danny Choo's popular Culture Japan site.
 That post is still available.

 Gamers site Kotaku also picked up this post.
 Their story is also still available here.